 Is your home retirement ready?Lifestyle

-What follows is a quick list of things to check for around your home that will make it easier to age in place.
+Use this quick checklist to ensure your home will be an easy place to age.
 You won't need to dive into all of these updates right away, but it's smart to know what you'll want to change so that you can make a priority list and budget.

-Doorways may need to be widened: 32 inches with a straight-in approach is recommended; 36 inches if any turns are involved.
+To be able to move around your home comfortably and make your home more wheelchair friendly, you may need to widen doorways: 32 inches with a straight-in approach is recommended; 36 inches if any turns are involved.
 Any steps leading into the house should have riser heights between 6 and 7.5 inches.
 Ideally at least one entryway should not have steps.

 Another issue that contributes to falls is a lack of good lighting.
 Bright, overhead lighting is best.
 Having three-way switches in different parts of a room and at opposite ends of hallways and stairs means lighting is always readily available.
 If you can't retrofit the switches, consider using automatic night-lights in hallways and on stairs to make things safer.